JessicaA2019/HIV_Isoform_filter/README.md

 - FILTER 10: check possible_misassigned for partial splice compatibility
            (vif -> vpr -> unslpiced_tat -> env)

 > Note: This code currently relies on a very specific setup of the gtf file to work properly.
-The note must be in the order designated in the [].
+The note must be in the order designated in the [] below.

 > transcript entry = ref genome, analysis_pathway, transcript, start, end, ".", "+", ".", [transcript id; gene id; gene_name; xloc; ref_gene_id; contained_in; cmp_ref; class_code; tss_id]